supakornbabe/data_mining_project/README.md

 All processed data are in /data/processed_except folder

-All Calculate step to solve our problem are in /notebook
+All Calculate step to solve our problem are in /notebook folder

 ## By